nhm-herpetology/museum-NGS-training/README.md

 ## Contents
 **Overview**
->This 4.5 week course aims to provide a conceptual overview of the basic laboratory methods used to generate short read Next Generation Sequencing (NGS) data on Illumina® platforms as well as the bioinformatics pipelines used to process resulting data for three types of analysis: (1) shotgun sequencing, (2) targeted sequence capture of ultraconserved elements (UCEs) and (3) double digest restriction-site associated DNA sequences (ddRADseq).
+>This 4.5-week course aims to provide a conceptual overview of the basic laboratory methods used to generate short read Next Generation Sequencing (NGS) data on Illumina® platforms as well as the bioinformatics pipelines used to process resulting data for three types of analysis: (1) shotgun sequencing, (2) targeted sequence capture of ultraconserved elements (UCEs) and (3) double digest restriction-site associated DNA sequences (ddRADseq).
 At the end of the course, participants will have received an introduction to terminology, protocols and methods that can be further developed into a variety of natural history-associated research projects including phylogenomic and population genomic analyses.

 **Unit 1: Introduction to short read sequencing and library preparation**
 >Click [here](https://github.com/nhm-herpetology/museum-NGS-training/tree/main/Unit_01) to access Unit 1 content.